 Sophomores and especially juniors should speak with coaches on the phone.
 The call, however, has to be on your dime.
 A coach is not even allowed to return a message from a recruit before July 1 of the recruit’s senior year.
 So if you leave a message and receive no response, keep calling until you eventually connect with the coach.

 WHEN TO CALL

-It’s a good idea to let a coach that you are going to call him.
-E-mail him a day in advance so he can review your materials before you talk.
-That said, you shouldn’t expect him to know your resume by heart.
+It’s a good idea to let a coach that you are going to call.
+Email them a day in advance so they can review your materials before you talk.
+That said, you shouldn’t expect them to know your resume by heart.

 1 DAY LATER…